 - Leaf blower/mulcher.
 A lot of these tools come as a combo.
 The leaf blower function is great for cleaning up debris, clearing leaves from large areas and cleaning up after mowing.
 The mulcher function significantly reduces the number of bags you’ll need for your leaves.

 - Pressure washer.
-An invaluable tool for cleaning your walkways, patio furniture, and maintaining a deck.
+This is an invaluable tool for cleaning your walkways and patio furniture, and maintaining a deck.
 You’ll need to choose between gas and electric models.
-Gas models will be FAR more powerful (be careful not to use too much power), but require more maintenance.
+Gas models will be far more powerful (be careful not to use too much power), but require more maintenance.
 Electric models should provide adequate power for light to medium duties.

 - Loppers.
-The go-to tool for pruning trees and other shrubbery up to about an inch wide (some will cut thicker branches).
+This is the go-to tool for pruning trees and other shrubbery up to about an inch wide, although some will cut thicker branches.
 If you need to cut thicker branches, consider purchasing a reciprocating saw as a safer alternative to a chainsaw.

 - Extension cord.
 This will be especially useful if you have electric yard tools.
 Be sure the cord and length you choose is heavy duty enough to handle the equipment you’re running.
 Check out this guide for details.